abdrahmansoltan/Learning-Notes/CSS Frameworks & Mehtodologies/StyledComponents.md

 We have a helper function — `createGlobalStyle` — whose sole reason for existence is global styling.

 - One thing we can use `createGlobalStyle` for is to **normalize the CSS**:
+- We add it to the root of our application, and it will be available to all components in the application.

+  - **It's not a wrapper component, it's a component that injects styles into the DOM.**

   ```js
   import { createGlobalStyle } from 'styled-components';